Poofy1/CADBUSI-Database/README.md

 ## Configuration
 All user parameters will be controlled from a `config.json` file, you will need to configure the following parameters:

-- `ZIPPED_DICOMS`: Directory of the zipped input data from Mayo Clinic.
-- `UNZIPPED_DICOMS`: Directory of the raw unzipped data.
+- `UNZIPPED_DICOMS`: Directory of the anonymized unzipped dicom data.
 - `ANON_FILE`: Location of the additional input `total_cases_anon.csv` file.
 - `DATABASE_DIR`: Final location of the database.